mirfansulaiman/Command-Mobile-Penetration-Testing-Cheatsheet/Readme.md

 # Command Mobile Penetration Testing Cheatsheet
-The things what you should know about android :) </br>
+The things that you should know about Android :) </br>
 For iOS application please check [iOS Pentest Cheatsheet](https://github.com/mirfansulaiman/Command-Mobile-Penetration-Testing-Cheatsheet/blob/master/ios-cheatsheet.md).</br>

 ## ADB Cheatsheet
-Download adb http://adbdriver.com/downloads/ or you can using adb as default from Android Studio.
+Download adb http://adbdriver.com/downloads/ or you can use adb as default from Android Studio.

 ### ADB Command
 ```